 - Check with the cemetery regarding gravesite adornments other than natural cut flowers.

-- A flag is provided on request for the burial of any veteran.
-Apply through the VA and pick up at a US Post Office.
+- A burial flag is provided at no charge for the burial of any veteran not dishonorably discharged.
+You can apply through the VA and pick up the flag at a US Post Office.
 Family members may wish to purchase a flag case for later display, available through private sources.

-- When the body of a veteran without next-of-kin is unclaimed from a VA facility and the estate is without sufficient assets, the VA will assume responsibility for burial.
-The undertaker must supply a container more durable than cardboard, unless the body is to be cremated.
+When the body of a veteran without next of kin is unclaimed from a VA facility and the estate is without sufficient assets, the VA will assume responsibility for burial.

 - State-run veterans cemeteries offer similar benefits, with some restrictions.
 See www.cem.va.gov/